WolverineSportsAnalytics/basketball/README.md

 	before
 	- Configure startYearP, startMonthP, startDayP or endYearP, endMonthP, or endDayP to correspond to the dates from which you want to pull new players from basketball reference
-		- [(startYearP, startMonthP, startDayP), (endYearP, endMonthP, and endDayP))
+		- [(startYearP, startMonthP, startDayP), (endYearP, endMonthP, and endDayP)]
-			- inclusive of start date, exclusive of end date
+			- inclusive of start date, inclusive of end date

 ### Run generateBoxScoreURLs.py
 	- Job: Loads potential Box Score URLs into the database from the specified date range in constants.py so that the performance scraper can pull in all of data from the box score
 	- Configure startYearP, startMonthP, startDayP or endYearP, endMonthP, or endDayP to correspond to the dates from which you want to pull new potential box score URLS from basketball reference
-		- [(startYearP, startMonthP, startDayP), (endYearP, endMonthP, and endDayP))
+		- [(startYearP, startMonthP, startDayP), (endYearP, endMonthP, and endDayP)]
-			- inclusive of start date, exclusive of end date
+			- inclusive of start date, inclusive of end date

 ### Run performanceScraper.py
 	- Job: Scrape the box score data and put it into player performance table
 	- Configure startYearP, startMonthP, startDayP or endYearP, endMonthP, or endDayP to correspond to the dates from which you want to pull the box scores URLS from the database to scrape the data
-		- [(startYearP, startMonthP, startDayP), (endYearP, endMonthP, and endDayP))
+		- [(startYearP, startMonthP, startDayP), (endYearP, endMonthP, and endDayP)]
-			- inclusive of start date, exclusive of end date
+			- inclusive of start date, inclusive of end date

 ### Run team_performance.py
 	- Job: Scrape the box score data and put it into team performance table